-The September 2010 flood event had a peak flow rate of 187 m3/s.
+The September 2010 flood event had a peak flow rate of 187 m/s.
 The event was driven by a large amount of rainfall falling on the upper catchment within the Strathbogie Ranges.
 As such the peak of this event had a steep rising limb.
 This is the most recent large flood event occurring at Euroa.
-Castle Creek was run with a peak flow rate of 24 m3/s (derived from RORB using parameters from Seven Creeks).
+Castle Creek was run with a peak flow rate of 24 m/s (derived from RORB using parameters from Seven Creeks).
 The details of this event are presented in Section 4.4.4.
+It should be noted that the peak flow rate for Castle Creek had a high degree of uncertainty and from sensitivity on the loss rates the peak flow rate was likely to be in the range of 24 to 55 m/s for this event.

-For this event there were 29 recorded flood levels, 11 of these were along the levee along castle Creek and the remaining 18 points were from the Seven Creeks gauge at Euroa to past the Buttery Factory.
+For this event there were 29 recorded flood levels, 11 of these were along the levee along Castle Creek and the remaining 18 points were from the Seven Creeks gauge at Euroa to past the Buttery Factory.
 Along Seven Creeks many of the points were clustered around areas which limited the spatial distribution of the calibration points.
+The levels on Castle Creek were not a good guide for the calibration of the flood model as there was no indication of the flood extent across the broader floodplain, rather these were levels against the levee.
+Given the uncertainty of the peak flow rate the focus of the calibration was for Seven Creeks.

-For this event Cardno had two sources of information regarding the peak flow, including,
+For this event Cardno had two sources of information for Seven Creeks regarding the peak flow, including,

-- Victorian data Warehouse 187 m3/s peak - Goulburn Broken CMA 225 m3/s peak.
+- Victorian Data Warehouse 187 m/s peak - Goulburn Broken CMA 225 m/s peak.